Industrial Safety Trainers Inc. is a MOL approved and TSSA accredited training provider. We offer over thirty Safety Training Programs across Canada.

 Construction Safety Trainers; a division of Industrial Safety Trainers, is pleased to announce that we now offer a Train the Trainer work shop that will see participants being able to teach their own employees.
 We have done all the hard work in developing one of the best Working at Heights programs in Ontario.
 Participants will receive permission to use our Working at Heights program to train your own workers.
 All you have to do is submit an application (which we help you with) and demonstrate to the MOL that you can teach the program as to the lesson plans.
 Click here for more information.

-As the MOL does various times a year, and as part of the province's "Safe at Work Ontario" strategy, Safety Blitzes for the summer months of 2015 have been listed.
-Click here to find out more.
+As the MOL does various times a year, and as part of the province's "Safe at Work Ontario" strategy, Safety Blitzes for 2016/2017 are being planned out and you can find what's on the agenda by clicking here for more info.
 Your business may be affected.
 You need to ensure your company is meeting compliance to these initiatives

 Ontario safety laws say every construction project must have an emergency response procedure in place.
 This only makes sense, having an emergency plan in place helps to ensure that workers react appropriately in the event of an emergency.
 If you are a constructor, you need to review and revise your emergency response procedures to ensure they’re specific to the work site.
 Read More